-The Companies consolidation processes are a frequent challenge that we face with ERP implementations.
-As an example, some companies have different subsidiary companies in Latin America, for this reason we need to create not only separate entities, but also separate charts of accounts (COA).
+Company consolidation processes are a frequent challenge that we face with Microsoft Dynamics 365 Finance and Operations implementations.
+Some companies have different subsidiary companies in Latin America, for this reason we need to create not only separate entities, but also separate charts of accounts (COA).

 In this article I will focus on the Online Company Consolidation capability in Microsoft Dynamics 365 Finance and Operations and how to efficiently implement it.

-1. Create consolidation entity
+1. Create a consolidation entity

-To create a consolidation entity, we have to access in Organization administration > Organizations > Legal entities.
+To create a company consolidation entity in Microsoft Dynamics 365 Finance and Operations, we must access in Organization administration > Organizations > Legal entities.

 – Use for financial consolidation process.